ibm-cloud-docs/openwhisk/pkg_translator.md

 ```
 {: pre}

 All actions require a version parameter in the format `YYYY-MM-DD`.
 When the API is changed in a backwards-incompatible way, a new version date is released.
-See more details in the [API reference](https://cloud.ibm.com/apidocs/language-translator#versioning){: external}.

 This package's functions use the current version of Language Translator, `2018-05-01`.
 Try out the `identify` action.